You are here

-- Three letters of evaluation only (excluding the advisor’s statement).
-It is highly recommended that one of the letters be from an off-campus source.
+- Three letters of evaluation only (excluding the advisor’s statement) It is highly recommended that at least one of the letters be from an external reviewer, typically one at another institution.

 No ancillary materials, such as DVDs or CDs will be accepted.
 Web addresses linking to ancillary materials may be included as appropriate in the nomination packet; however, it is at the individual committee member’s discretion as to whether or not any web material is reviewed.

-The Graduate Studies Committee Chairperson provides the rationale for nomination, verifies the student has met the eligibility criteria, explains the professional expectations for ABDs or three- year terminal degree candidates in the student’s field of study, and describes how the student meets or exceeds the norm.
-A GSCC should address the expectations the program has of its students with regard to scholarly activities (number/type of publications, presentations, exhibits, grade point average, and/or progress toward the degree in relation to the average length of time to completion of the Ph.D. or three-year terminal degree in the discipline).
-The selection committee asks that comparisons be drawn between and among the nominees should the graduate program choose to nominate more than one student for consideration.
-The relative ranking of each nominee must be entered in the Nomination System.
+The Graduate Studies Committee Chairperson provides the rationale for nomination, verifies the student has met the eligibility criteria, explains the professional expectations for (All But Dissertation) ABDs or three-year terminal degree candidates in the student’s field of study, and describes how the student meets or exceeds the norm.
+A GSCC should address the expectations the program has of its students with regard to scholarly activities (number/type of publications, presentations, exhibits, grade point average, and/or progress toward the degree in relation to the average length of time to completion of the PhD or three-year terminal degree in the discipline).

 A student being recommended for nomination provides his or her Graduate Studies Chair or advisor with the following materials: